Terracotta Army Story

 Using this technique, artisans worked day and night and finally made thousands of terracotta soldiers and horses on schedule.
 These were later arranged in neat formation and became the magnificent Terracotta Army.

-It took over 720,000 people about 37 years to finish the elaborate construction of Emperor Qin's Mausoleum (including the Terracotta Army).
+It took over 720,000 people to work for 38 years to finish the elaborate construction of Emperor Qin's Mausoleum (including the Terracotta Army).

 Workers Buried Alive